 Enforcing the above guidelines and regulations can be very effective in China, because the state has succeeded in creating national IT champions that can compete at the international level.
-This has been an

-&lt;sup>8 See ECHR, Case of ROMAN ZAKHAROV v.
-RUSSIA, Judgment of 4.12.2015 extremely swift process combining a huge market with state support to local companies and restrictions to foreign companies.
+This has been an extremely swift process combining a huge market with state support to local companies and restrictions to foreign companies.
 Indeed, big US players such as Google, Facebook or Netflix are largely absent.